godotengine/godot-docs/classes/class_hingejoint.rst

 **Inherits:** :ref:`Joint<class_Joint>` **<** :ref:`Spatial<class_Spatial>` **<** :ref:`Node<class_Node>` **<** :ref:`Object<class_Object>`

-A hinge between two 3D bodies.
+A hinge between two 3D PhysicsBodies.

 Description
 -----------

 A HingeJoint normally uses the Z axis of body A as the hinge axis, another axis can be specified when adding it manually though.
+See also :ref:`Generic6DOFJoint<class_Generic6DOFJoint>`.

 Properties
 ----------